 The Office of Residence Life is one of the largest student staff employers at Montclair State University.
 All students have the unique opportunity to apply for one of our many positions inside our residential communities.
 These positions will provide you with a unique leadership role on campus.
 Residence Life student staff members are trained in many aspects of student development and administrative tasks.
 Upon graduation, staff members walk away as campus leaders with counseling, mediation, supervision, management and decision-making experience, all of which are transferable skills that become assets in any field they wish to pursue.
-The positions available include:
+If you have questions regarding opportunities of employment with the Office of Residence Life, please email ORLjobs@montclair.edu.

 Resident Assistant (RA)

 The RA is responsible for the day to day interaction and development of the students who reside in the residence halls.
 RAs live in the halls and supervise a floor or area within the community.
-RAs take on many roles, such as Community Builders, Role Models, Peer Educators, Crisis Managers, Team Players and Administrators.
+RAs take on many roles, such as Community Builders, Role Models, Peer Educators, Crisis Managers, Team Players, and Administrators.
 They are student leaders that help our residential students feel acclimated and comfortable on campus.
-General responsibilities include: maintaining a safe and secure environment for resident students, student community development, educational programming and associated administrative responsibilities.
+General responsibilities include: maintaining a safe and secure environment for resident students, student community development, educational programming, and associated administrative responsibilities.
 RAs with at least one year of experience will have an opportunity to apply for the Resident Assistant Coordinator (RAC) position a senior leadership position in our office.
-RA applications are available in the fall semester for the upcoming academic year.
+More information on RA positions for the 2019-2020 academic year can be found on our HawkSync page.
+Apply today and join our team!

 Service Assistant (SA)